astralfrontier/peppermile.org/src/grand-adventure.md

 4. The dragon flies faster and must be forced down.
 5. The dragon is desperate and fights with everything.

-Every successful Action against a Challenge depletes one of its squares.
+Every successful Action against a Challenge checks off one of its squares.
 When a Challenge has no squares left, it's resolved.
 Characters can pay the activation cost for a Challenge multiple times, depleting one extra squares, as part of the same action.